 The concept of the Anthropocene Age, suggesting that humankind has become a greater influence on the planet than nature, is

-what prompted Nikolaus Geyrhalter to take a closer look in EARTH at the Earth's crust and the internal and external wounds
+what prompted Nikolaus Geyrhalter to take a closer look in EARTH at the Earth's crust and the internal and external wounds which our drive for progress relentlessly requires.

 Using the word "Earth" in the title opens up a wide range of associations.
 Why do you focus on geological aspects in EARTH?

-to places that would otherwise be very difficult to see.
+that would otherwise be very difficult to see.

 Despite the enormous technological progress embodied in the machines available today, did you have the impression you were